cbielsa/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is contained in section "1.
 Calibrate camera" of IPython notebook "CarND-Advanced-Lane-Lines.ipynb".

-* Although the imaged chessboard has 9x6 inside corners, function "cv2.findChessboardCorners" does not find a solution with that many corners for all calibration images.
-Hence, I define function "findChessboardCornersIter" that first calls "cv2.findChessboardCorners" with 9x6 inside corners and, if no solution is found, starts to decrease the number of corners until a solution is found.
+* Although the imaged chessboard has 9x6 inside corners, function `cv2.findChessboardCorners` does not find a solution with that many corners for all calibration images.
+Hence, I define function `findChessboardCornersIter` that first calls `cv2.findChessboardCorners` with 9x6 inside corners and, if no solution is found, starts to decrease the number of corners until a solution is found.

-* I first test function "findChessboardCornersIter" with "camera_cal/calibration1.jpg".
+* I first test function `findChessboardCornersIter` with "camera_cal/calibration1.jpg".

 * For the calibration proper, I define two empty lists imgPoints and objPoints.
-I then loop over all calibration images and call "findChessboardCornersIter" for each image.
+I then loop over all calibration images and call `findChessboardCornersIter` for each image.
 If a solution is found, I append the image corners found to imgPoints and the corresponding object points to objPoints.
 To simplify, I express the object points on a reference frame with XY on the chessboard plane, origin on the top-left corner and where each unit corresponds to the distance between two consecutive chessboard corners.
 Crucially, note that the number of points in objPoints shall be equal to the number of points in imgPoints for each calibration image, hence most objPoints elements contain 9x6 points, but some contain fewer points.

-* I then compute the camera calibration and distortion coefficients by calling "cv2.calibrateCamera()" on the object and image point lists.
+* I then compute the camera calibration and distortion coefficients by calling `cv2.calibrateCamera()` on the object and image point lists.
 I apply this distortion correction to all calibration images and the first test road image.
 The result of the distortion correction on the first chessboard image is shown below.

 ![alt text][image1]